rapid7/insightconnect-plugins/ivanti_security_controls/help.md

 #### Update Patch Group

-This action is used to add CVEs to an existing patch group.
+This action is used to add CVEs or Patch IDs to an existing patch group.

 ##### Input